VMD7/Predict-the-percentage-score-of-a-student-based-on-the-no.-of-study-hours./README.md

 3) Now, you can run Task1.ipynb or Task1_app.ipynb file locally or online.

+4) All, the uses and instructions are written in code file itself.

 ### You can check the deployed App on https://sspredictor.herokuapp.com/